awjolanda/retl/README.md

 # RETL
-RETL is an application wherein you can browse a catalogue of all roman emporers, rate þem and write comments about þem.
+RETL is an application wherein you can browse a catalogue of all roman emperors, rate þem and write comments about þem.

 ## Technology